 - Spirited Competitor: Yuka would make Ryu proud.
 The tournament's cash prize and recognition mean little to her.
 Instead, she lives for the fight and the strives to learn more about herself and others through combat.

-- Tomboy: Very much so, despite what her appearance might lead you to believe.
-Yuka lives and breathes martial arts and loves to compete.
+- Tomboy: Yuka lives and breathes martial arts and loves to compete.
 In her own words, "it's how she connects with others".

-- Wave Motion Gun: Screw fireballs.
+- Wave-Motion Gun: Screw fireballs.
 Yuka responds to Erina's ultimate attack by unleashing her Kyuukyo Kikou Dan, which is her Kikou Dan on steroids!
-The blast sends Erina flying, shreds her clothing, and K.O's her (seen at 2:04-2:23).
+The blast sends Erina flying, shreds her clothing, and K.O's her.

-, since her parent's deaths, leaving her to care for her ill brother, Daisuke, on her own.
-As such, she's had little time for practice, since she has to work two jobs just to make ends meet.
-But she's eventually scouted by The Jahana Group and manipulated into entering the VG Tournament.
+, since her parents' deaths, leaving her to care for her ill brother, Daisuke, on her own.
+Once the Jahana Group becomes aware of her hidden power, they manipulate her into entering the VG Tournament.

-- Always Second Best/Overshadowed by Awesome: Damian's background check on her reveals that Satomi was undefeated and a top competitor... until she met Yuka.
-After her first loss to her, Satomi contiuned to lose to Yuka, each time they competed against each other, with each loss chipping away at her confidence until she finally stopped competing altogether, out of fear that she'd never be able to defeat Yuka.
+- Always Second Best: Damian's background check on her reveals that Satomi had been undefeated... until she met Yuka.
+After her first loss to her, Satomi contiuned to lose to her, each time they competed against each other, with each loss chipping away at her confidence until she finally stopped competing altogether, out of fear that she'd never be able to defeat Yuka.